StatCan/StatCan.OrchardCore/docs/en/development/localization.md

 ## Where to place translated PO files

-## How to create translations

-I like to use POEdit to create the translation.
-Another good option is to upload the po file to Google [Translator Toolkit](https://translate.google.com/toolkit/list?hl=en#translations/active).
-Google automatically translates all strings in the file using Google Translate which makes it much easier than having to translate everything from scratch.

 ## How to sync changes to the pot files

 Generate new pot files using the command then either